ashokn1230/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-#CODEBOOK
+# CODEBOOK

-##Feature Selection
+### Feature Selection

-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals.
 These time domain signals were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals.
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm.